A nice walking route

 Route 5: Ruta Magenta, the purple route

-If you like this blog about walking around Altea and you like other updates regarding the Costa Blanca register on our web page.
+If you like this blog about walking around Altea and discover the area, please register on our web page.

 We will soon start sending out a monthly newsletter, with a lot of enjoyable and useful information.